Bank stocks tumble; others rise on hopes for easier rates

-NEW YORK (AP) — Bank stocks are continuing to drop Monday as Wall Street worries about what may be next to topple following the second- and third-largest bank failures in U.S. history.
-But much of the rest of the market is rising on hopes the fear will force the Federal Reserve to take it easier on its economy-rattling hikes to interest rates.
+NEW YORK (AP) — Bank stocks tumbled Monday on worries about what's next to break, following the second- and third-largest bank failures in U.S. history.
+But many other stocks rose on hopes the bloodletting will force the Federal Reserve to take it easier on the hikes to interest rates that are shaking Wall Street and the economy.

 The sharpest drops were again coming from banks and other financial companies.
 Investors are worried that a relentless rise in interest rates meant to get inflation under control are approaching a tipping point and may be cracking the banking system.